(Last Update: 02/11/2025)

 However, mattresses at a lower price point can still provide comfort and support, making quality sleep accessible to a wider range of budgets.

-• Innerspring Mattresses: These mattresses feature a support core made of metal coils, offering durability and adequate support.
-They often include pillow tops for extra cushioning, making them a popular choice for those seeking more support and a traditional feel.
+- Innerspring Mattresses: These mattresses feature a support core made of metal coils, offering durability and adequate support.
+They often include pillow tops for extra cushioning.

-• Hybrid Mattresses: Combining innerspring coils and foam layers, hybrid mattresses provide the best of both worlds.
-Certain hybrid models are designed to offer extra cushioning and support, catering to a variety of sleeping positions and preferences.
+- Hybrid Mattresses: Combining innerspring coils and foam layers, hybrid mattresses provide the best of both worlds.
+Certain hybrid models are designed to offer extra cushioning and support.

 Memory foam, also known as viscoelastic foam, was first developed by NASA in the 1960s to improve the safety and comfort of aircraft cushions.

-Over the years, this innovative material found its way into the mattress industry due to its unique pressure-relieving properties.
+Over the years, this innovative material has entered the mattress industry due to its unique pressure-relieving properties.

 Memory foam is a temperature-sensitive, flexible polyurethane foam that responds to your body's heat and weight to contour your unique shape.

-This foam characteristic provides personalized support and even weight distribution, reducing pressure relieving points and promoting proper spinal alignment.
+This foam characteristic provides personalized support and even weight distribution.

 Foam mattresses are renowned for reducing pressure points and alleviating morning aches.

-Available in various densities, foam mattresses cater to different material preferences, ensuring a suitable option for every sleeper.
+Foam mattresses conform to the body's shape.
+Available in various densities, they cater to different material preferences, ensuring a suitable option for every sleeper.

 Pros: